-Hermiston, OR (August 11, 2022) - Hermiston Irrigation District, the USDA Natural Resources Conservation Service in Oregon, and Farmers Conservation Alliance propose to modernize aging infrastructure to conserve water, improve operational efficiencies, improve water quality, enhance fish and wildlife habitat in the Umatilla River, reduce public safety risks, and increase recreation opportunities.
+Hermiston, OR (August 11, 2022) - Hermiston Irrigation District and the USDA Natural Resources Conservation Service in Oregon propose to modernize aging infrastructure to conserve water, improve operational efficiencies, improve water quality, enhance fish and wildlife habitat in the Umatilla River, reduce public safety risks, and increase recreation opportunities.

 By converting open-ditch irrigation canals into underground, closed-pipe systems or lining the District’s remaining open canals, the proposed Hermiston Irrigation District Modernization Project could reduce conveyance and operational losses over the entire irrigation season and improve the District’s ability to efficiently provide water to its patrons.
 The proposed project is located in Umatilla County, Oregon.

-The project is sponsored by Hermiston Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service in Oregon, Energy Trust of Oregon, and Farmers Conservation Alliance.
+The project is sponsored by Hermiston Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service in Oregon.
+Farmers Conservation Alliance is assisting with the planning process.

 Members of the public provided input to help guide planning efforts during a scoping meeting, August 30 from 6:00 p.m. to 7:00 p.m. at the Hermiston Community Center, 415 S. Hwy 395, Hermiston, Oregon 97838.